core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 The Uri-Path-Short option comes in two forms:

-* all initial options contain an opaque sequence of bytes, exactly like {{!RFC7252, Section 3.2}}'s uint encoding.
+* all initial options contain an opaque sequence of bytes, exactly like {{!RFC7252, Section 3.2}}'s opaque encoding.

 * subsequent options may contain either another sequence of bytes, or a string as per {{!RFC7252, Section 3.2}}'s string encoding.